Luke Short: Early life

 In an interview later in his life, Short told researcher George H. Morrison that he moved to the Black Hills in 1876 and to Ogallala, Nebraska, the next year.
 Accounts written in Short's later years stated that he was an outlaw during his time in Nebraska.
 Around this time, Short was said to have traded whiskey with Indians around Camp Robinson, Nebraska.
 According to his nephew Wayne Short, Luke was arrested by the army.
-They put him to a train destined for Omaha, but Luke managed to escape the army escort and went to the makeshift mining and cowtown of Denver, Colorado, taking up gambling as a profession.
+They put him on a train destined for Omaha, but Luke managed to escape the army escort and went to the makeshift mining and cowtown of Denver, Colorado, taking up gambling as a profession.
 He is said to have killed two men on separate occasions due to altercations during their card games.

 Gambling days

 Short moved to Leadville, Colorado, in 1879, where he continued gambling.
 Bat Masterson later wrote that Short seriously wounded a man during a gambling dispute in Leadville.
 He was accused of swindling Texan John Jones "out of $280 on Three Card Monte" and jailed on October 5 for six days in Kansas City.